NiviShukla/Global-Data-Analysis/README.md

 # Global-Data-Analysis (Using Microsoft Power Bi)
 Global Sales data set of different companies all over the world.
-Created Power Bi dashboard.
+Data set is uploaded to github as globalsales_2016.xlsx Created Power Bi dashboard.

 **Why Power Bi?**